 - The Marketing Mix (4 P's)

-- Understanding the Consumer (Buying Behavior)
+- Understanding the Consumer

 - Market Segmentation

-- Visual Merchandising
+- Market Analytical Tools

 - Advertising

-- The Product Life Cycle
+- Product Life Cycle

-Please note that this course will dedicate a significant portion to teaching students the Case Study Method of Learning in business - a popular and widely used method of study for business in post-secondary.
-Get a taste of real-life business scenarios and decision making.
-The course includes several field trips throughout the year.
+Please note that this course will dedicate a significant portion to teaching students the Case Study Method of Learning in business - a popular and widely used method of study for business in post-secondary and business competitions.
+This course includes several field trips throughout the year.

-NOTE: Taking Marketing 11 is highly recommended for entry into Entrepreneurship 12.
+Note: Taking Marketing 11 is highly recommended for entry into Entrepreneurship 12